 - 23.3 SEOCH operates transparently, and provides sufficient information for SEOCH Participants and other interested parties to identify and evaluate the risks associated with using SEOCH's services and facilities.
-SEOCH makes the following information publicly available on the HKEx website: - (a) the SEOCH Rules and SEOCH Procedures, including fees and upcoming amendments; - (b) risk management arrangements, including high level summaries of the back-testing and sensitivity analysis results; - (c) clearing and settlement arrangements during typhoons and rainstorms;
+SEOCH makes the following information publicly available on the HKEX website: - (a) the SEOCH Rules and SEOCH Procedures, including fees and upcoming amendments; - (b) risk management arrangements, including high level summaries of the back-testing and sensitivity analysis results; - (c) clearing and settlement arrangements during typhoons and rainstorms;

-The Chinese version expressly states that in the event of any conflict between the meaning of words or terms in the Chinese version and in the English version, the English version shall prevail.
+41 If there is any conflict between the meaning of words or terms in the Chinese version and in the English version, the meaning of the English version shall prevail.

-- (d) DCASS/CCMS Terminal User Guides, including details of DCASS/CCMS design and operations, description of DCASS/CCMS reports, data files and report data file formats: - (e) PRiME Margining Guide, providing details of PRiME calculation algorithm; - (f) margin table, listing the estimated amount of client margin; and - (g) circulars and briefing materials for major projects. - 23.4 SEOCH organises regular training classes to help SEOCH Participants and potential applicants to understand the DCASS/CCMS operations and risk management arrangements.
-SEOCH holds briefing sessions, seminars and informal meetings with SEOCH Participants to facilitate their understanding of new initiatives (e.g. risk management reform measures and system infrastructure enhancements) and the associated risk management measures, where appropriate.
-SEOCH Participants and other interested parties can also call dedicated hotlines and send emails to SEOCH if they have any question. - 23.5 Currently, SEOCH publishes extensive periodic transaction data, including contract volume and open interest by derivatives products, through the HKEx website.
-Please refer to Section V List of Publicly Available Resources on the HKEx Website, for a list of publicly available resources about SEOCH. - 23.6 SEOCH will consider the findings and conclusions of the consultation by the CPSS-IOSCO on "Public quantitative disclosure standards for central counterparties" when these are published in due course, and may thereupon disclose other basic data. - 23.7 SEOCH has plans to update this disclosure document following any material change and, at the minimum, at least every two years in accordance with the Disclosure Framework.
+- (d) DCASS/CCMS Terminal User Guides, including details of DCASS/CCMS design and operations, description of DCASS/CCMS reports, data files and report data file formats; - (e) PRiME Margining Guide, providing details of PRiME calculation algorithm; - (f) margin table, listing the estimated amount of client margin; and - (g) circulars and briefing materials for major projects. - 23.4 SEOCH organises regular training classes to help SEOCH Participants and potential applicants to understand the DCASS/CCMS operations and risk management arrangements.
+Where appropriate, SEOCH holds briefing sessions, seminars and informal meetings with SEOCH Participants to facilitate their understanding of new initiatives (e.g. risk management reform measures and system infrastructure enhancements) and the associated risk management measures.
+SEOCH Participants and other interested parties can also call dedicated hotlines and send emails to SEOCH if they have any questions. - 23.5 Currently, SEOCH publishes extensive periodic transaction data, including contract volume and open interest by derivatives products, through the HKEX website.
+Please refer to Chapter 5 List of Publicly Available Resources on the HKEX Website, for a list of publicly available resources about SEOCH. - 23.6 SEOCH publishes quantitative disclosure documents in accordance with the guidelines set forth in the "Public quantitative disclosure standards for central counterparties" released by CPMI-IOSCO in February 2015. - 23.7 SEOCH has plans to update this disclosure document following material changes and, at a minimum, at least every two years in accordance with the Disclosure Framework.